By Agustin Aliaga, Mobile Developer at Santex

 If so, how expansive is that documentation?
 Just as an example, one of the things I like the most about Django (web framework) is the quality they put into the documents.
 It’s remarkably easy to find the topics you need for the framework version you’re using.
 You can see more at https://docs.djangoproject.com/en/.

 3. Is it supported by a “big” community and/or a private company?
 Having a company or a community behind the project helps a lot when you’re having trouble and need assistance from others.
 You may have to send a “help-desk” ticket (this will definitely be the case if it’s a paid service), find information on blogs or StackOverflow, or maybe even post a question to those sites.
 If you’re relying on the community to help you, your chances of being helped are proportional to the popularity of the software dependency.

 If you rely on services like “Google Maps API,” “Facebook Graph API,” “Google’s Firebase,” etc. be aware that they may change in the future without notice, or they could just stop working at any time (temporarily or permanently).
 SaaS/BaaS solutions are great but you should think twice before setting them up as a critical piece of your system.
 Just as an example, you can read about what happened to Facebook’s Parse at https://techcrunch.com/2016/01/28/facebook-shutters-its-parse-developer-platform/.

 5. Is it actively maintained and improved?

-If hosted on Github, “Pulse” and “Graphs” tabs will give you an idea of the latest activity.
+If hosted on Github, the “Pulse” and “Graphs” tabs will give you an idea of the latest activity.
 You probably don’t want to set up an outdated library, because it could bring retrocompatibility issues to your project.
-Also, if it’s constantly evolving, sometimes it could mean you’ll have to update your code repeatedly.
+Also, if it’s constantly evolving, it could mean you’ll have to update your code repeatedly.

 6. Is it tested?